scheeloong/scheeloong.github.io/_contents/02-research.md

 During the exploitation phase, active learning should recommend items it is confident about.
 This means it is very certain about its recommendation.

+#### Bayesian Machine Learning Models
+Need to model posterior distribution of model to help in exploration-exploitation tradeoffs.

 To quantify uncertainty, we'll need to resort to full posterior estimates instead of point estimates.
 This leads to intractable Bayesian approaches.